-Please note that sometimes a drug may appear more than once on our drug list.
+Please note that sometimes a drug may appear more than once in our Drug List.
 This is because the same drugs can differ based on the strength, amount, or form of the drug prescribed by your health care provider, and different restrictions or cost-sharing may apply to the different versions of the drug (for instance, 10 mg versus 100 mg; one per day versus two per day; tablet versus liquid).